Swag's Jazzfest FAQ - Transportation Summary

 Streetcar

-The Canal Streetcar is once again running out to the Fairgrounds.
-The Canal Street Streetcar line (#47) runs along the River adjacent to the French Quarter, then up Canal Street, with one spur that terminates at Beauregard Circle, at the edge of City Park, walking distance (0.7 miles) to the Fairgrounds.
 Streetcars tend to be slow, but if you have the time, this is a uniquely New Orleans way to get to the Fest.
 Expect about a 30 minute ride from Canal & the River.
-Heading to Fest, make sure you get on the car labeled "City Park" or "Museum".
+Heading to Fest, make sure you get on the red streetcar labeled "City Park/Museum", or ask the driver if you're unsure.
 On the return from City Park, all streetcars go back downtown.
-For 2008, Fest service will cost $5 each way.
-The schedule is here (Fest stop is labeled "Museum").
+Fare is $1.25 each way.
+Schedules are here (It's route #48; the Fest stop is labeled "Museum of Art ").

 City Bus from French Quarter

+Another bus option is the regular #91 route.
 To the Fest, the #91 starts at Rousseau & St. Andrew (near Jackson & Tchoupitoulas in the Garden District area).
 It then runs up Jackson to O.C.
 Hailey, crosses into the CBD and runs up O'Keefe to Common, then onto Rampart St. It then goes up Rampart along the edge of the French Quarter, and up Esplanade to Fest.
 (See the green line on my map for the CBD/FQ/Fest part of the route.
 For a map of the Garden District portion, see the map on the NORTA site).
 For the trip home, the wait may be as long as the cab wait, and buses are susceptible to getting stuck in traffic on Esplanade.

 On Site Car Parking